oracle/fmw-kubernetes/FMWKubernetesMAA/OracleEnterpriseDeploymentAutomation/OracleWebCenterSites/README.md

 - **Create an "Auth token" which will be used as docker password to push/pull images from OCIR**

-	Login to OCI Console, navigate to Profile, User Settings, Auth Tokens, click on Generate Tokens button.
+	- Login to OCI Console, navigate to Profile, User Settings, Auth Tokens, click on Generate Tokens button.
-	Enter Description and then click Generate Tokens.
+	- Enter Description and then click Generate Tokens.
-	Token will get generated
+	- Token will get generated.
-	Copy the generated token. `NOTE: It will only be displayed one time, so you need to copy it to a secure place for further use.`
+	- Copy the generated token. `NOTE: It will only be displayed one time, so you need to copy it to a secure place for further use.`

 - **Docker login**